-Helga Björk Eiríksdóttir is Managing Director of Integrum, a company that operates in the field of real estate development and provides advisory service.
+Helga Björk works in real estate development and consultancy and operates accommodation services in Akureyri.
 Previously, she handled public relations for Marel and chaired the Board of Directors of Sparisjóður Svarfdæla.
 In 2009 and 2010, she handled PR for the Resolution Committee and Winding-up Board of Kaupthing hf.
 Helga Björk was marketing and PR manager of Nasdaq OMX Iceland for an 8-year period.

-Helga Björk holds an MBA from the University of Edinbourgh.
-She graduated from the University of Iceland in 1997 with a BA degree in English and Italian and completed a degree in journalism from the same institution in 1999.
-Helga Björk completed a degree in marketing and export management from the Department of Continuing Education at the University of Iceland in 2002 and has studied brokerage at the University of Reykjavík.
+Helga Björk holds an MBA from the University of Edinburgh.
+She graduated from the University of Iceland in 1997 with a BA degree in English and Italian and completed a degree in journalism from the same institution 1999.
+Helga Björk completed a degree in marketing and export management with the Department of Continuing Education at the University of Iceland in 2002 and has studied brokerage at the University of Reykjavík.
 Helga Björk was elected to the Board of Directors of Landsbankinn in April 2013 and has chaired the Board since 2016.
 She also chairs the Remuneration Committee.

-Berglind Svavarsdóttir is a Supreme Court Attorney and partner at Lögfræðistofa Reykjavíkur.
+Berglind Svavarsdóttir is a Supreme Court Attorney and partner of Lögfræðistofa Reykjavíkur.
 Berglind graduated with a degree in law from the University of Iceland in 1989.
-Berglind holds a diploma in general management from the University of Akureyri.
-She worked at the Directorate of Tax Investigations in Iceland in 1988-1989 and for the District Commissioner at Húsavík in 1990-1996.
+She received a management diploma from the University of Akureyri.
+In 1988-1989, she worked for the Directorate of Tax Investigations in Iceland and 1990-1996 for the District Commissioner in Húsavík.
 She was owner of a legal firm and real estate agency in 1996-2003, partner in Regula lögmannsstofa ehf. and partner in Acta lögmannsstofa until Acta merged with Lögfræðistofa Reykjavíkur.
 Berglind has held various positions of authority and sat on public committees.
 Berglind was elected Director of Lögmannafélag Íslands in May 2018.
 Berglind was elected to the Board of Directors in April 2016 and is currently its Vice-chairman.

-Einar Thór has worked as partner and management consultant at Intellecta, focusing among other things on strategy formulation and change management, since 2001.
-After graduating in industrial engineering from the University of Iceland in 1987, he received a master's degree in production engineering from Oregon State University in the US in 1992.
+He has worked as partner and management consultant at Intellecta, focusing among other things on strategy formulation and change management, since 2001.
+After graduating in industrial engineering from the University of Iceland in 1987 he received a master's degree in production engineering from Oregon State University in the US in 1992.
 He also earned an MBA from the Norwegian School of Management in Oslo in 1997.
-From 1987 to 1989, Einar Thór was a project manager at Eimskip and 1989-1991 at the Icelandic Fisheries Laboratories.
-Since 1992, he has worked as a consultant, both in Iceland and in Norway, for such companies as Accenture and Adcore Strategy.
-Einar Thór has served as director for various Icelandic enterprises and associations, including on the board of Excellence Iceland and the Icelandic Performance Satisfaction Index.
+Einar Thór was a project manager at Eimskip in 1987-1989 and at the Icelandic Fisheries Laboratories in 1989-1991.
+He has worked as a management adviser since 1992, both in Iceland and in Norway, for such companies as Accenture and Adcore Strategy.
+Einar Thór has served as director of the board for various Icelandic enterprises and associations, including on the board of Excellence Iceland and the Icelandic Performance Satisfaction Index.
 He is currently Chairman of the Board of Intellecta ehf.
 Einar Thór was elected to the Board of Directors in April 2016 and is Chairman of the Strategic Development Committee.

 Hersir Sigurgeirsson is Associate Professor of Finance in the Faculty of Business Administration of the University of Iceland and an independent consultant.
 Hersir graduated with a BSc degree in mathematics from the University of Iceland in 1995, then completed a master's degree in financial mathematics from Stanford University in 1999 and a doctorate in applied mathematics from the same university in 2001.
 He is also a certified securities broker.
 Hersir has extensive experience of work on financial markets.
-He worked for Saga Capital in Akureyri, first as managing director of risk management and operations. then as CEO.
-He also worked as a consultant for the World Bank in Washington in 2013-2015.
+He worked for Saga Capital in Akureyri, first as managing director of risk management and operations then as CEO.
+He also worked as a consultant for the World Bank in Washington 2013-2015.
 In recent years, Hersir has sat on the boards of various enterprises, served on committees and has been expert judicial advisor and court-appointed assessor in numerous court cases concerning valuations, taxation issues etc. Hersir was elected to the Board of Directors in April 2016 and is Chairman of the Risk Committee.

-Sigríður Benediktsdóttir completed a BSc degree in economics from the University of Iceland and a BSc in computer science from the same institution in 1998.
+Sigríður completed a BSc degree in economics from the University of Iceland and a BSc in computer science from the same institution in 1998.
 Sigríður was awarded her doctorate in economics from Yale in May 2005.
 In 1995-1997, Sigríður worked for the Institute of Economics of the University of Iceland and as project manager and consultant at Hugvit hf. in 1997-1998.
 She worked as an economist for the US Federal Reserve in 2005-2007.
 From 2007, Sigríður taught and held the post of Assistant Dean at the Yale School of Economics.
 During that time, she worked on research in financial economics, focusing on financial markets.
 Sigríður was appointed to the Icelandic Parliament's Special Investigation Commission into the failure of the banking system in 2008 and was a member of the Danish Systematic Risk Council in 2013-2016.
 She was managing director of the financial stability division of the Central Bank of Iceland in 2011-2016.
-Sigríður is a member of the financial administration board of the non-profit organisation New Haven Reads which was founded to increase literacy skills in underprivileged children.
+Sigríður is a member of the financial administration board of the non-profit organisation New Haven Reads which was founded to increase literacy in underprivileged children.
 She has held many other confidentiality positions and authored numerous scholarly articles.
-She currently works in research and teaching at Yale University in the US.
+She is currently active in research and teaching at Yale University in the US.
 Sigríður was elected to the Board of Directors in March 2017 and is Chairman of the Audit Committee.

-The Bank's organisational structure includes six divisions: Personal Banking, Corporate Banking, Markets, Risk Management, Finance, and IT.
-The managing directors of the divisions, along with the CEO, comprise the Bank's Executive Board.
+The Bank's organisational structure incorporates six divisions: Personal Banking, Corporate Banking, Markets, Risk Management, Finance, and Operations & IT.
+The CEO and the managing directors of these divisions comprise Landsbankinn's Executive Board.

 Lilja previously worked for consulting firm Marsh & McLennan for such clients as the Ford Motor Company, as an expert in planning and creating risk models for the insurance and treasury departments.

-All the departments of IT share responsibility for the operation and development of Landsbankinn's infrastructure.
+The IT Division is responsible for the operation, security and development of Landsbankinn’s digital infrastructure.

 He commenced work at Landsbankinn's Securities division in 2006.
 In 2009-2015, he worked on the financial restructuring of companies and headed the recalculation of foreign currency indexed loans.
-Arinbjörn was Head of IT at Landsbankinn from 2015 to 2017 when he took up the post of Head of Landsbankinn’s IT department in 2015.
-He was appointed Managing Director of IT in 2017.
+Arinbjörn was Head of IT at Landsbankinn from 2015 to 2017 when he took up the position of Managing Director of IT.

 Árni Thór Thorbjörnsson is Managing Director of Corporate Banking.

-A law graduate of the University of Iceland with a diploma in business operations and administration, Árni Thór received accreditation in Corporate Finance from the Securities & Invesment Institute in London in 2005.
+A law graduate of the University of Iceland with a diploma in business operations and administration, he was legally certified in Corporate Finance from the Securities & Investment Institute in London in 2005.

 Helgi Teitur Helgason is Managing Director of Personal Banking.

-Markets is responsible for services linked to the sale and brokering of securities, market making, corporate finance and asset management.
+The main role of Markets is to provide service linked to the sale and brokerage of securities, market making, advice to corporates and asset management.

 Hrefna Ösp Sigfinnsdóttir is Managing Director of Markets.

-Finance incorporates both business and support units in eight departments: Treasury, Financial Administration, Economics, Loan Administration, Legal, Financial Reporting, Operations, and Transaction Services.
+Finance incorporates both business and support units in seven departments: Treasury, Financial Administration, Economics, Loan Administration, Legal, Operations, and Transaction Services.

 Hreiðar Bjarnason is Managing Director of Finance.